ARISE-Initiative/robomimic/docs/modules/tensor_utils.md

 # TensorUtils

-Most Robomimic's model operates on nested tensor dictionaries, both for input and training labels.
+Most Robomimic's models operate on nested tensor dictionaries, both for input and training labels.
 We provide a suite of utility to work with these dictionaries in `robomimic.utils.tensor_utils`.
 For example, given a numpy dictionary of observations:
 ```python
 import numpy as np